Soldermag

 • have an older GPU that struggles with 4K at high refresh

-What specs actually matter
+4K monitor specs that actually matter

 1) Panel type (IPS is the safe choice)